payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-wallets-merchant-hostede-integration.md

 ## Step 2: Verify the payment

 After initiating the payment, you must verify the payment status using the **Verify Payment** API.
-For more information, refer to [Verify Payment API](https://docs.payu.in/v2/reference/verify_payment_api).
+For more information, refer to <Anchor label="Verify Payment API" target="_blank" href="https://docs.payu.in/v2/reference/verify_payment_api">Verify Payment API</Anchor>.

 The customer will be redirected to the wallet provider (e.g., Paytm) to complete the payment, and you can verify the transaction status to confirm the payment.